 Users can deposit funds to their account by sending a Layer 1 Ethereum transaction through their wallet through the website.
 Users can deposit either USDC, or an array of other assets, which are then converted to USDC via 0x API's on-chain liquidity.
 After the deposit transaction is mined, 10 Ethereum network confirmations (usually about 3 minutes) are required for your funds to be available to trade.

 There are two types of withdrawals: Fast Withdrawals and Slow Withdrawals:

 Slow withdrawals do not use a liquidity provider to speed the withdrawal process, and so must wait for a Layer 2 block to be mined before they are processed.
-Layer 2 blocks are mined roughly once an hour, though this could be more or less frequent based on network conditions.
+Layer 2 blocks are mined roughly once every 10 hours, though this could be more or less frequent (up to 20 hours) based on network conditions.
 Slow withdrawals occur in two steps: first the user requests a slow withdrawal, then once the next Layer 2 block is mined the user must send a Layer 1 Ethereum transaction to claim their funds.